 See How to retrieve and use PS1 data for more information on these access mechanisms.
 Note that all of these all programmatic scripted access, and there are sample Python Jupyter notebook scripts.

 Users of the current PS1 DR2 data should be aware of a few issues and inconsistencies in the data.

-- Approximately 346 square degrees (1.1% of the survey area) has sources that are partially or completely missing due to various issues in the database population procedures.
-These are expected to be filled in during the coming weeks/months.
+- Approximately 4.9 square degrees (0.016% of the survey area) has sources that are missing due to various issues in the database population procedures.
+These are expected to be filled in during the coming months.

 - The stack positions (raStack, decStack) have considerably larger systematic astrometric errors than the mean epoch positions (raMean, decMean).

 - The astrometric and photometric keywords in the image headers are slightly inconsistent with the astrometry and photometry for catalog objects.
 The catalog quantities are more accurate due to post-image-processing improvements.

 - Some images near the celestial pole have registration issues that lead to poor photometry and astrometry.

 - There are some astrometry issues at the ~0.5" level near the pole (mostly above 85 deg declination) which have caused problems with the stacking.
 As a result, both warp and stack images may have incorrect WCS, and in extreme cases double objects may be visible in the stacks.
 There will also be errors in the stack positions (but not mean epoch positions) in the catalogues.